 As well as both written translation and interpretation services for use by healthcare providers, currently there are 2 kinds of translator services that are using technology for telehealth services which are both audiovisual and audio.

-Video remote translation through telehealth (VRI) offers high level of accuracy and it has access to more than 300 spoken languages.
+Video remote translation through telehealth (VRI) offers the high level of accuracy and it has access to more than 300 spoken languages.
 VRI also offers access for healthcare providers to communicate with deaf and patients.
 This can all be done using a Wi-Fi tablet that is secured onto a stand that can be rolled to the patient’s bedside.
 All the healthcare worker needs to do is press a single button on the touch screen and select the required language.
 In less than 9 seconds a qualified medical translator will be connected.

 When using audio telehealth telephonic interpretation it permits medical translators in telemedicine to communicate with medical professionals to link up with patients as required in more than 300 languages.